-The registered share capital of the Issuer amounts as of 31 December 2022 to CHF 30,000,000.
+The registered share capital of the Issuer amounts as of the date of this Prospectus to CHF 30,000,000.
 It is divided into 30,000,000 registered shares with a nominal value of CHF 1.00 each.
 Each share carries one vote in the Issuer's meetings of shareholder.
 The shares rank pari passu in all respects with each other, including with respect to dividends, to a share in the liquidation proceeds in case of a liquidation of the Issuer, and to subscription rights (Bezugsrechte).